RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #35, #36, #37

+Finished up removing the rest of the floors and walls and replaced them with barriers to save more memory.
+Seems like everything is working.
+There were a few sacrifices like lighting is a tad weird near the tops and sides because barriers don't block the map's natural light sources.
+But it's worth the performance optimizations.
+The map now loads over 3 times faster than it did.
+Now in less than a minute when it was over 2 mins before... closer to 3.
+There's probably one or two more sessions before this is done.
+I think I may need to setup a default loadout so people can immediately jump into the game without swapping things out.
+We shall see how testing goes tomorrow.
+For now...
+I'm done.
+Did a LOT of work today.
+10 total sessions in one day is quite a bit.

 ## #31, #32, #33, #34

 So I realized that I have some REALLY good options for optimizations for